 Complementary Color Scheme

 The complementary color scheme is the simplest color scheme.
 It uses two colors that sit opposite of each other on the color wheel – one will be a dominant shade, typically, and the other will be an accent shade.
-This color combination is usually drastic and high contrast – it may not work for every room.
+This color combination is usually drastic and has high contrast – it may not work for every room.
 It might work best when you want to draw attention to a certain design element or room.
 You may also need to add a neutral color here or there as an accent to give your eyes a break from the contrasting colors.

 Split-Complementary Color Scheme